July migrant crossings hit highest monthly total for year

 Since then 11,131 have arrived in the UK after making the journey.

-Dozens of migrants, including several young children, were brought ashore in Ramsgate on Monday morning.
+Several hundred migrants, including young children, are estimated to have been brought ashore in Ramsgate on Monday.

 No arrivals were recorded on Sunday but on Saturday 460 people made the crossing in 12 boats, the highest daily figure since 445 were recorded on July 11, making it the sixth time this year the figure has topped 400.